eudes/korg-nts1-esp32/README.md

 ### Or: learning microcontroller programming by example

 ## DISCLAIMER
 I am not associated with Korg in any way.
 This analysis is still a work in progress.
-The code here is not yet working and it might not even compile.
+The code here might not work for you.
 I'm also not an expert in electronics or SoC programming.
 Anything I say here might be wrong, and if Korg ever publishes an official guide, you'll do better reading that, than this.
 This is a learning exercise.

 ## The reference board
-Korg provides a Open Hardware reference board, complete with a firmware that communicates with the NTS1.
+Korg provides an Open Hardware reference board, complete with a firmware that communicates with the NTS1.
 The board is based on a STM32, and that's the only microcontroller that is supported by the provided libraries.

 I don't happen to have a STM32 laying around, and my goal is more towards figuring out the communication protocol and learning about lower level (C/C++) microcontroller programming, than implementing any particular design for a controller panel.

 So what follows is an investigation on the inner workings of the implementation and, hopefully, another implementation for either the ESP32, the nFR52840, or the ATMega2560, which are the MCUs that I have on hand.